devmatteini/football-calendar/README.md

     **NOTE: make sure to set GMT/UTC as time zone (from my tests with other time zones it may cause issues)**

 3. Open the newly created calendar -> Share with specific people or groups -> Add people or groups -> Insert the service account email (you can find this in the service account list or detail page) and `Make changes to events` as permissions
+4. If you want reminders, open the newly created calendar settings -> Event notifications -> Add notification (for some reasons Google Calendar API is not able to set reminders on non-primary calendars).

 ## Usage